-- from outside resources at a significant cost, or significant use of internal resources? - e.
-Would the effort and costs to audit, review, or compile the effect of applying a retrospective method of transition be significant? - 5.5 In evaluating the questions in paragraph 5.4, the Board and the PCC should place more weight on the responses to the questions related to user relevance (questions (a)-(c)) and lesser weight on the responses to the questions related to cost and complexity (questions (d) and (e)).
-No responses to questions (a) and (b) or yes responses to questions (c)-(e) would indicate that there may be a basis for the Board and the PCC to consider allowing differences in transition guidance. - 5.6 In analyzing the benefits and costs of permitting an alternative transition method, the Board and the PCC should consider (a) the limited distribution of private company financial statements, (b) the typical manner in which private company financial statements are used, (c) the level of access to management and the relationships that commonly exist between financial statement preparers and the users of their financial statements, and (d) the typical level of accounting resources at most private companies.
-Given those factors, the benefits of applying a retrospective method of transition to achieve comparability between private company financial statements and public company financial statements and to evaluate trends sometimes may not justify the related costs of reporting that information.
+- 5.4 In determining whether a sufficient basis exists to permit an alternative transition method for private companies, the Board and the PCC should consider the following questions: - Do the amendments affect reported cash balances, cash flows, or adjusted EBITDA? - b.
+Do the amendments affect the comparability of other important amounts and metrics used by many private company financial statement users, including total debt. liquidity, or leverage ratios? - c.
+Would the disclosures described in paragraph 5.3 likely satisfy the needs of typical users to obtain a sufficient understanding about the effect of the amendments on the comparative reporting period?
+If not, could users that are interested in understanding the effect of retrospectively applying the amendments likely obtain information directly from management that would reasonably satisfy their needs? - d.
+Would applying a retrospective method of transition require significant modifications to (1) information systems, (2) internal controls, or (3) processes?
+In addition, would applying a retrospective method of transition require implementation assistance from outside resources at a significant cost, or significant use of internal resources? - e.
+Would the effort and costs to audit, review, or compile the effect of applying a retrospective method of transition be significant? - 5.5 In evaluating the responses to the questions in paragraph 5.4, the Board and the PCC should place more weight on the responses to the questions related to user relevance (questions (a)-(c)) and lesser weight on the responses to the questions related to cost and complexity (questions (d) and (e)).
+No responses to questions (a) or (b) or yes responses to questions (c)-(e) would indicate that there may be a basis for the Board and the PCC to consider allowing alternative transition methods. - 5.6 In analyzing the benefits and costs of permitting an alternative transition method, the Board and the PCC should consider (a) the limited distribution of private company financial statements, (b) the typical manner in which private company financial statements are used, (c) the level of access to management and the relationships that commonly exist between financial statement preparers and the users of their financial statements, and (d) the typical level of accounting resources at most private companies.
+Given those factors, the benefits of applying a retrospective method of transition to achieve comparability between private company financial statements and public company financial statements and to evaluate trends sometimes may not justify the related costs of reporting that information

-5.7 The flowchart below illustrates the decision-making framework for determining the method of transition for private companies.
+5.7 The flowchart below illustrates the steps to use when determining the method of transition for private companies.

-APPENDIX A: BASIS FOR PRELIMINARY STAFF RECOMMENDATIONS
+APPENDIX: BASIS FOR CONCLUSIONS